JPMorgan: How It Can Go Higher

 - Here's the momentum from August, at the bottom of the chart whereby MACD hadn't turned higher yet (blue circle).

 - Why was momentum so low?
 Most of the market (and me too) didn't believe the Fed would hike for a third time this year.
-However, during the last Fed meeting, Yellen indicated a hike was likely and yields took off.
+However, during the last Fed meeting, Yellen indicated a hike was likely, and yields took off.

 - However, I also highlighted that the fundamentals drive price action on the charts, not the other way around.
 Upon a break of $94.80, $98 to $100 is doable.
-And the fundamentals won out in September.
+And, the fundamentals won out in September.

 JPM demonstrates the power of range breaks: With the orders above the $98 consolidation area, JPM shot higher upon breaching the price level.
-The $98 break triggered buy positions from the longs, while simultaneously buy orders from short sellers who unwound their short positions.
+The $98 break triggered buy positions from the longs while simultaneously buy orders from short sellers who unwound their short positions.
 In short, we had both bullish and bearish traders buying JPM above $98 exacerbating the move higher.

 Current Bullish Channel for JPMorgan:

 - JPM has been riding high in the bullish channel (purple lines).
 A channel is two lines connecting the highs and lows of a rally.
 The key factor in creating the channel is that both lines must be identical.
 I took the bottom line after matching against the lows, cloned it, and moved cloned line to the tops of the price action.
-As you can see, it fits quite nicely and in my opinion, indicates that traders are using these lines for entry and exit points.
+As you can see, it fits quite nicely and, in my opinion, indicates that traders are using these lines for entry and exit points.

-- Currently, price is pushing up against the top of the channel, circled in white and given the late day selloff, we might see a pullback in the short-term.
+- Currently, price is pushing up against the top of the channel, circled in white and given the late day selloff, we might see a pullback in the short term.
 The candle has a wick as sellers sold off expecting JPM to top out.

 - Regardless of any pullback, in my opinion, there's still juice left in the tank for another push higher.
-And the following charts show why.
+And, the following charts show why.

 Momentum analysis:

 If you don't follow momentum indicators, don't fret about the chart below because I'll boil it down to one statement.
-There's a lot going on and it's all bullish.
+There's a lot going on, and it's all bullish.

 - MACD measures momentum.
 We see the short-term moving average crossing the long-term moving average (1st yellow circle).
 This is called a bullish crossover.